If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 Study groups can be used for any activity in which conversational learning is appropriate.
 You may already have a well-established set of group activities as a part of your curriculum, with a range of functions.
 These may include exploring new concepts, practicing complex skills, preparing students to do homework, or reviewing for an upcoming test.
 Here are some specific possibilities through the various phases of the learning sequence.

 Even if you are introducing new material by means of a lecture, students will need time to work through the ideas afterward, preferably in conversation.
 Giving students discussion prompts or specific tasks (to summarize or apply the new material, for example) will cause them to engage and work through the ideas in a more active way.

-Once students have been exposed to new concepts, they must reinforce these ideas by exploring and discussing them in groups.
+Once students have been exposed to new concepts, they can reinforce these ideas by exploring them in groups.
 Practicing new skills together allows students to teach and learn from each other.
 Group exploration and practice can also be useful in preparing individual students to work with the new material on their own.

 For example, if a student in an algebra class practices a new problem-solving skill in a study group, he has the opportunity to make mistakes and ask questions of other students.
 This will boost his success and help isolate any difficulties he is having with the new material.
 As a result, any problem sets the student does as homework will be much more likely to be useful.

 Student work, especially homework, is often a solitary exercise with a solitary outcome: producing something on paper that gets handed in to the teacher, most likely for a grade.
 If student work serves a social purpose, however, this changes not only the outcome but the motivation to do the work.